paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 307, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 519, provided for compulsory retirement of warrant officers after thirty years’ service, upon recommendation of a personnel board, prior to repeal by act May 29, 1954, ch.
 249, § 20(o), 68 Stat.
 167, and by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177.

 #### Amendments
+2025—Pub.
+L. 119–60, § 7201(b), renumbered [section 307 of this title](./chapter-003-composition-and-organization.md#section-307) as this section, resulting in no change.

+Pub.
+L. 119–60, § 7201(e)(4), which directed substitution of “Admirals” for “Admiral” in the section catchline, was executed by substituting “admirals” for “admiral” after “and”, to reflect the probable intent of Congress.

 2018—Pub.
 L. 115–282 renumbered [section 52 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section52&num=0&edition=prelim) as this section.

 2010—Pub.
 L. 111–281 substituted “Vice admirals and admiral, continuity of grade” for “Vice admirals, continuity of grade” in section catchline and inserted “or admiral” after “allowances as a vice admiral” in text.